Andy Sweet: Recognition

 Sweet's work was appreciated by other documentary photographers.
 When photographer Mary Ellen Mark "came to town, she asked the young Sweet to show her around town.
 She fell for his style, praising his "strong, humorous, and beautiful images."
 She'd later write that his body of work was "unprecedented for someone so young...He definitely would have gone on to make many more wonderful images and to become a real photographic force."

 The Miami Beach Commission voted on Wednesday, December 14, 2016, to have a plaque erected in the Art Deco District in honor of Sweet.

 Influences and awards

 "Our early interest in photographing a city we love was like a magnet that kept drawing us back...a city that could be observed and preserved through photographic documentation", Sweet told The Miami News.

 Sweet portrayed aging Jewish seniors in the Art Deco District, many of whom were Holocaust survivors.
-Sweet felt passionate about giving a "voice" to these survivors and that nostalgic time.
-Through Sweet's photos, it was clear these quirky seniors intended to savor every moment of life in this close-knit community.
-He had the insight to capture them before the district became gentrified and touristy.

 Ed Christin serves as Sweet's archivist.
 Sweet documented the Jewish community on South Beach, starting in 1977 through 1982.
 It was where he grew up, and where he recognized a unique time in history, when the Jewish residents of Miami Beach brought their cultural touchstones with them.
 They converted hotels into makeshift synagogues, supported each other, and kept their traditions alive.
 Many were Holocaust survivors who were drawn to the warm weather of South Florida.

 Sweet was awarded two grants from the National Endowment for the Arts for the Miami Beach Project.